PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

         Select one candidate gene set from the database
       </li>
       <li>
-        Strip out genes that are not represented in the ranked list
+        Remove genes that are not represented in the input ranked gene list
       </li>
       <li>
         Calculate an enrichment score (ES)